15 Jun The Africa Centre: Our Journey So Far

 The Africa Centre today

-Today, The Africa Centre welcomes people from all backgrounds and continues to play an important role in hosting and promoting African cultural events, facilitating dialogue and challenging stereotypes about Africa.
-We achieve this through our Five Pillars of activity; Culture, Entrepreneurship and Innovation, Social, Education and Intellectual Leadership.
-Under each of these pillars, are specific activities that serve communities directly and help us fulfil our mission.
+Today, The Africa Centre welcomes people from all backgrounds and continues to play an important role in hosting and promoting African cultural events, facilitating dialogue, and challenging stereotypes about Africa.
+We achieve this through our Five Pillars of activity; Culture, Entrepreneurship and Innovation, Social, Education, and Intellectual Leadership.
+Under each of these pillars, are specific activities that serve communities directly and help us fulfill our mission.

 We are keen to maintain our rich legacy and unique position on the UK cultural scene by continuing to serve communities both in Africa and the U.K, those in the wider global diaspora and anyone else with an interest in Africa.
 The landscape has dramatically changed since the early days of our inception.
 So we understand the need to evolve and adapt if we are to remain relevant in 2020 and beyond.
 This is because the needs and expectations of our diverse constituents have also evolved over the years.